-Exercise 6.
-Find examples of logical links in the sample answer and put them in the appropriate category:

-Adding information: also,

-Contrasting ideas:

-Giving examples:

-Contrasting ideas:

-Sequencing ideas:

-Giving a reason:

-Giving a result: thus,

-Summarising

 Exercise 7.
+Find examples of logical links in the sample answer and put them in the appropriate category: Adding information: besides,...
+Contrasting ideas: ...
+Giving examples: ...
+Contrasting ideas: ...
+Sequencing ideas: ...
+Giving a reason: ...
+Giving a result: thus,...
+Summarising: ...

+Exercise 8.
 Some evidence is given to support the main arguments in the sample answer in the second and third paragraphs.
 Complete the argument-evidence table.